HirbodBehnam/MTProtoProxyInstaller/README.md

 Use `systemctl start mtprotoproxy` to start, `systemctl stop mtprotoproxy` to stop and `systemctl status mtprotoproxy -l` to see logs of script.
 ##### Config
 To manually config, proxy edit config.py in /opt/mtprotoproxy to change the config; Then restart the server using `systemctl restart mtprotoproxy` or just run script again.
+##### Quota Limiter
+Python version of the proxy has the ability to limit the users by the traffic they use.
+You can change the quota by re-running the script after the installation.
+But remember that if you restart the proxy, all of the usages will reset.
+(They start counting from 0 again.)
 ### API
 This script gives you post-install API support to control the proxy.
 [More Info](https://github.com/HirbodBehnam/MTProtoProxyInstaller/wiki/API-For-Python-Script)
 ## Official Script